|Value||Eligibility||Open date||Close date|

 b.
 The payment will be made in two equal instalments after the census date of each semester.

 c.
 Deferral of the Scholarship is not permitted and it is not transferable to another university.
 Approval for the transfer from one degree to another must be sought from the Scholarships Office.

 a.
-To receive the second instalment of the Scholarship, the recipient must maintain satisfactory academic progress in the first semester of study.
-The Scholarship cannot be extended or renewed.
+To continue receipt of the Scholarship, the recipient must maintain satisfactory academic progress.

 b.
 The recipient must maintain full-time enrolment which is 24 credit points per semester during the tenure of this Scholarship unless otherwise agreed upon with the Scholarships Office.